corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 ### Recommended Companion Mods

 Like leaders?
-Try a couple of my other leader-related mods that work with this one.
+Try some of my other leader-related mods that work with this one.

 * [Leader Traits: Merge-Add Species Traits](https://steamcommunity.com/workshop/filedetails/?id=2784224276) re-enables combining species traits like Cybernetic and Psionic via applying species templates, so that it is easier to create a superspecies with multiple leader-beneficial species traits
 * [Leader Traits: Scientist AI Assistant Upgrader](https://steamcommunity.com/workshop/filedetails/?id=2498166286) helps your scientists upgrade to "Sapient AI Assistants" from "Custom AI Assistants" when you discover the right technology